At least seven South Korean tourists dead in Budapest boat disaster

 The crash happened extremely fast, according to video footage of a security camera shown by police at the press conference.
 The bigger boat, catching up from behind at a higher speed, caught the Mermaid’s left side.

-Rescue officials deployed boats, divers, floodlights and radar following the accident, scouring the river for several kilometres (miles) downstream from the site of the accident.
+Rescue officials deployed boats, divers, floodlights and radar following the accident, scouring the river for several kilometers (miles) downstream from the site of the accident.

 The National Ambulance Service extended its search for survivors and victims downstream from the capital Budapest and was on alert along a section further south.